-Creating a plan to market yourself is another step to take when you’re getting into real estate.
-After choosing a niche, identify properties and target clients, the unique selling point (USP) that makes you different from other CRE agents out there, and a marketing plan budget and guidelines.
+Creating a plan to market yourself is another step to take when you’re getting into commercial real estate.
+After choosing a niche, identify the properties and target clients, your unique selling point (USP) that differentiates you from the other CRE agents, and a marketing plan budget and guidelines.

 5. Find a commercial real estate firm

-The drawback to handling both types of transactions is that clients and other CRE brokers may not view you as a credible commercial real estate broker when you work for a firm that sells homes.
-As such, many new agents choose to interview with one of the top companies in their market.
+The drawback is that clients and other CRE brokers may not prioritize you as a credible broker when you work for a firm that sells homes.
+As such, many new agents choose to interview with one of the top brokerage firms in their market.

 Top Commercial Real Estate Companies

-Investment sales and leasing transactions help to make these ten firms among the top commercial real estate companies to help jump-start your career.
-Firms are ranked by square feet leased worldwide in 2021, except for Newmark which is leasing activity in North America only:
+Investment sales and leasing transactions help to make these ten firms among the top commercial real estate companies, ranked by sales volume, to help jump-start your commercial career:

 Is a Career in Commercial Real Estate Right for You?

-There are some significant differences between a career in commercial real estate versus residential real estate.
-For a career in commercial real estate, educational requirements and training are more specialized, properties are more complex, and transaction prices are higher.
+There are some significant differences between a career in commercial real estate and working in residential.
+Educational requirements and training are more specialized, properties are more complex, and while transactions are fewer, prices are higher.
 The clientele base in commercial real estate is very different from homebuyers.
-Commercial agents often work with clients who are buying and selling property as a form of investment, including retail, industrial, office, and multifamily commercial real estate.
+Commercial agents work with clients buying and selling property as a form of investment, including retail, industrial, office, and multifamily assets.